 If you do it right, having optimized landing pages can significantly boost conversions to paying clients.

-Mentions of your law firm on third-party websites, known as “citations”, improve your SEO and therefore increase your ranking with Google.
+Mentions of your law firm on third-party websites, known as “citations”, improve your SEO.
+This, in turn, increases increase your ranking with Google.
+A tried and true trick for online marketing for law firms.
 One way to garner citations is to be listed in various law firm directories, like FindLaw or Avvo.

 Some of these directories allow you to enter your details for free, while others will require a one-time payment.
 Some will have the option of a monthly subscription in order to provide your law firm with extra exposure.

 If some of you lawyers out there shuddered a little bit reading that, I understand.
 It sounds like a terrible idea spending hours of your day giving away free advice over chat, but there are plenty of benefits associated with including live chat on your site, including:

 - Immediacy; you can answer many of your client’s questions right there and then

 - Leaving your website open for business 24/7

 - It takes up none of your time, your agents or interns can handle standard queries

 It makes you seem more progressive and modern

 Inbound marketing attracts potential clients to your law firm’s website passively, usually through content or social media marketing.